In Transit

 Doggerel Dave

 Nightfall was premature that evening.
 Heavy dark clouds still lingered, the air remained humid with none of the fresh cleansing a passing storm should bring.
 Silent street; he became conscious of the unpleasant sound his rubber soles made on the wet pavement.
 Street lighting provided little illumination.
 Missed the turn once and doubled back when he discovered the error.
-The house numbers were also difficult and it took several attempts before he was able to identify that the odd numbers were on the other side.
+The house numbers were also difficult and it /took several attempts before he was able to identify that the odd numbers were on the other side.
 Some relief when he found number 19 clearly defined.
 From his inside coat pocket he retrieved the envelope, extracted the key and let himself in.
 A surprising warmth as he closed and secured the door behind him.
 Quick inspection of the rear exit showed a large storage area, anonymous sealed cardboard boxes and tea chests methodically stacked in orderly fashion.
 Front portion of the house sparsely furnished but tolerable.
 Living room with two armchairs of indeterminate vintage, a modest pile of paperbacks, small radio and a television which proved to have some life after an experiment involving several knobs and buttons.
 Bedroom contained a narrow but adequate bed.
-He investigated the drawers and hanging space, noted adequate clothing in his size to suggest a stay of no longer than a week.
-The supplies in the kitchen were basic and of just sufficient quantity to confirm this.
+He investigated the drawers and hanging space, noted sufficient clothing in his size to suggest a stay of no longer than a week.
+The supplies in the kitchen were basic and of just enough quantity to confirm this.

 A front window view from the edge of a heavy curtain confirmed the presence of either a white or silver saloon diagonally opposite occupied by two figures.
 He was a little surprised that he hadn’t noticed the car on his way there.
 However the following morning it had been replaced by a green vehicle of similar make and vintage.
 Reassured, he began to relax.
 The promise made was, apparently, to be honored.